Quadi: Third century

+After the defeat of the Quadi and their allies there were major changes among the barbarians outside the Roman borders.
+Powerful new peoples were mentioned for the first time, including the Suevian Allemanni and Juthungi to the west of the Quadi, and the Goths to the east.
+Within the empire itself there was turmoil and instability — the so-called Crisis of the Third Century.

 Around 214/215 AD, Dio Cassius reports that because of raids into Pannonia, the emperor Caracalla invited the Quadi king Gaiobomarus to meet him, and then had him executed.
 According to this report Caracalla "claimed that he had overcome the recklessness, greed, and treachery of the Germans by deceit, since these qualities could not be conquered by force", and he was proud of the "enmity with the Vandili and the Marcomani, who had been friends, and in having executed Gaïobomarus".

 During the reign of Philip the Arab (reigned 244-249), who cut off gifts which were being paid to Ukrainian Goths under the rule of Ostrogotha, the 6th century writer Jordanes believed that the Marcomanni were paying tribute to Ostrogotha, and the princes of the Quadi were effectively slaves of the Goths.

 By the middle of the third century the Quadi seem to have rejected their client relationship with Rome, and they began a series of attacks which they organized together with their eastern neighbours the Sarmatians.
 Together they repeatedly attacked Illyricum.
 There was a Roman campaign against the Quadi in 283-284 AD, and as a result emperor Carinus (co-emperor 283-285) and Numerian (co-emperor 284-285) celebrated this as two personal triumphs in 283 and 284.
 Nevertheless the Quadi were again mentioned among attacking Germanic tribes in 285 AD.
 This situation seems to have been pacified in the time of Diocletian (reigned 284-305).